-Refer to page 55 of Aspen's Integrated Report for the 2017 financial year for further information regarding the Group's commitment to respecting employee rights.
-Also refer to pages 55 to 57 for further information on Aspen's efforts around employee health, wellness and safety.
+Refer to page 58 of Aspen's Integrated Report for the 2018 financial year for further information regarding the Group's commitment to respecting employee rights.
+Also refer to pages 60 and 61 for further information on our efforts around employee health, wellness and safety.